Signs of The End Times from Surat Al-Kahf

 Hazrat Dhu'l-Qarnayn (as) proceeded straight away to call the people he met to believe in Allah, devotion, the good deeds prescribed in the Qur'an, and to perform the prayers and acts of worship.
 He drew their attention, in order to encourage them, to the rewards that they are promised in this world and the next, and thus called them to faith.

-in return for your constructing a barrier between us and them?'
-(Surat
+They said: 'Dhu'l-Qarnayn!
+Yajuj and Majuj are causing corruption in the land.
+Can we, therefore, pay tribute to you in return for your constructing a barrier between us and them?'
+(Surat al-Kahf: 94)

 For the corruption of Yajuj and Majuj, the people in trouble sought Hazrat Dhu'l-Qarnayn's (as) help and offered to pay him tribute in return.
 From this, we understand that Hazrat Dhu'l-Qarnayn (as) did not represent a single person; rather, he ruled a nation.
 Just like the Prophet Solomon (as), he ruled a nation and commanded an army.